 - Repeat step #2 weekly and bathe your dog every 8 weeks.

-The only difference is the tool you use, and how much hair you'll be able to get out of your canine.
-So remember to pick the right deshedding tool based on how much your dog sheds.
+The only difference is the tool you use and how much dog hair you'll be able to get out of your pet, depending on their coat type.

 Suitable for: Short hair